 The Ultimate Guide to Instagram Reels

-Introducing Instagram Reels: a new way to record 15 to 30-second clips set to music on Instagram.
+Introducing Instagram Reels: a new way to record 15 to 60-second clips set to music on Instagram.

-If Instagram Reels sounds a little familiar, it may be because of the new Reels tab that’s taking center stage on the Instagram navigation bar.
+If Instagram Reels sounds familiar, it may be because of the new Reels tab taking center stage on the Instagram navigation bar.
 Plus, almost everyone is comparing Instagram Reels to TikTok!